cortex-js/cortexjs.io/src/_pages/mathlive-reference-commands.md

 <section class='deprecated'>
-The following commands are supported for compatibility with existing content, but their use is generally discouraged when creating new LaTeX content when there is an equivalent Unicode character available.
+The following commands are supported for compatibility with existing content, but their use is generally discouraged when creating new LaTeX content if there is an equivalent Unicode character available.

 For example use `é` rather than `\'{e}`.

 </section>

----

 * <span class='math'>$$\acute{\unicode{"2B1A}} $$</span> `\acute{}`
 * <span class='math'>$$\grave{\unicode{"2B1A}} $$</span> `\grave{}`